kivy/kivy/doc/sources/guide/environment.rst

     If this name is found in environ, Kivy will not read the user config file.

 KIVY_NO_CONFIG
-    If set, no configuration file will be read or write, and no user configuration directory too.
+    If set, no configuration file will be read or writen to.
+This also applies to the user configuration directory.

 KIVY_NO_FILELOG
-    If set, logs will be not print on a file
+    If set, logs will be not print to a file

 KIVY_NO_CONSOLELOG
-    If set, logs will be not print on the console
+    If set, logs will be not print to the console

 KIVY_NO_ARGS
     If set, the argument passed in command line will not be parsed and used by Kivy.